GM 8L transmission: Reduced manufacturing complexity

-Gearset Concept: Quality
+Quality

 The ratios of the 8 gears are relatively unevenly distributed in all versions.
 Particularly noticeable are the too small step between 3rd and 4th gear and the too large one between 7th and 8th gear.
 This cannot be eliminated without affecting all other gear ratios.
 On the other hand the selected gearset concept offers 2 to 3 gears more than conventional transmissions of comparable manufacturing costs, which more than compensates for the weaknesses.